top of page

 Charlie Brockwell - Intercalating Medic into the BMedSc programme

-Undergraduate professional training year (Cardiff University) (now undertaking a PhD)
+Fiona Black - Undergraduate professional training year (Cardiff University) (now undertaking a PhD at UCL)

-Zac Sandy - MRes Cancer Sciences (now undertaking a PhD)
+Zac Sandy - MRes Cancer Sciences (went on to a PhD at the University of Manchester)

-Lisa Pfeuffer (ERASMUS student from Germany) (now undertaking a PhD)
+Lisa Pfeuffer (ERASMUS student from Germany) (now undertaking a PhD at Munich)

-James Van Hear - MSci (now undertaking a PhD)
+James Van Hear - MSci (went on to a PhD at KCL)

 Chowmia Muraleetharan - MSci